jeffriley/COMPAS-docs-test/docs/post-processing-hdf5-info.rst

-We want to reduce the number of storage media accesses when writing (or later reading) the ``HDF5`` files, so larger chunk sizes are appropriate, but not so large that we create excessively large ``HDF5`` files that have lots of unused space (bearing in mind the trade-off mentioned above), especially when were evolving just a few systems (rather than millions).
+We want to reduce the number of storage media accesses when writing (or later reading) the ``HDF5`` files, so larger chunk sizes are appropriate, but not so large that we create excessively large ``HDF5`` files that have lots of unused space (bearing in mind the trade-off mentioned above), especially when we're evolving just a few systems (rather than millions).

 To really optimise IO performance for ``HDF5`` files we'd choose chunk sizes that are close to multiples of storage media block sizes, but that would be too problematic given the number of disparate systems COMPAS could be run on...